 This week on Homeschool Highschool Podcast: Tech Skills for Teens, Interview with Meryl van der Merwe.
 This post is running concurrently on the Ultimate Homeschool Podcast Network.

 Meryl and her husband moved from South Africa to the United States (Tennessee) in 2003 for a better American life.
 When their four kids started school here, they found that American schools were far behind what her kids had learned.
-She did not want to waste their time or bore them by having them repeat things they had already learned, so she and her husband decided to start homeschooling.
+Because she did not want to waste their time or bore them by having them repeat things they had already learned she and her husband decided to start homeschooling.
 She calls herself an *unsuspecting homeschooler*.

 Meryl’s kids have all graduated now.
 Four of the five graduated from homeschooling high school.
 The youngest decided to go to public school for high school and did well there.
 Meryl’s family again proves that there’s not ONE right way to educate our kids…even if that means some teens switch to traditional schooling.

 Meryl is a programmer by profession (she worked for Shell South Africa).